quantify-os/quantify-core/CONTRIBUTING.rst

 Contributions are welcome and greatly appreciated!
 Every little bit helps, and credit will always be given.

-In order to contribute to the documentation and/or code please follow the `Setting up for local development`_ instructions.
+In order to contribute to the documentation and/or code please follow the :ref:`Setting up for local development` instructions.

 Types of Contributions
 ----------------------